 Molise is one of the smallest regions and Italy’s youngest region.
 The hilly Molise produces mainly wine, olive oil, dairy products, vegetables, fruit and grain.
 However, it is best known for its pasta production.
 There is not really a typical Molise cuisine as until 1963 Molise and Abruzzo were just one region.

 Molise is the second smallest (4.438 km²) and second least populated (320.000 inhabitants) region of Italy.
+The area is not very touristic and most of Molise is at risk for earthquakes.

 Airport(s): none.
 The nearest airport is in Pescara.